-Candidates for the MAT degree must complete the required curriculum of 37 credits with a cumulative GPA of at least 3.0.
+Candidates for the MAT degree must complete the required curriculum of 37 credits with a Capstone, achieving a cumulative GPA of at least 3.0.

 Each candidate chooses a focus (at least 3 courses) of either Dogmatic Theology, Liturgical Theology, Pastoral Theology (plus CPE), or Sacred Scripture.
-Based on this focus, MAT students will choose either comprehensive exams or a thesis project in consultation with an advisor in fulfillment of the MAT degree.
+Based on this focus, MAT students will choose either Capstone Essays or Theological Research Capstone in consultation with an advisor in fulfillment of the MAT degree.
+Students in the Chaplaincy track will do the Pastoral Research Capstone.

 The degree can be completed in two years with full time study.
 Part-time students have a six year limit to complete the program.
 With the permission of the Academic Dean, a total of 15 hours of compatible graduate-level theological studies may be completed at other institutions.
 Any grade below a B- does not transfer.